When NeoMutt starts up it looks for two configuration files – one “ system” file and one “ user” file.

 *

 can be used to empty a group of all of its contents.
 As soon as a group gets empty because all addresses and regular expressions have been removed, it'll internally be removed, too (i.e. there cannot be an empty group).
-When removing regular expressions from a group, the pattern must be specified exactly as given to the
+When removing regular expressions from a group, the

 group